 The GSA acts as the professional association for the Heads of leading independent girls' schools in the United Kingdom.
 A constituent member of the Independent Schools Council (ISC), the organization advocates for the specific benefits of single-sex education, aiming to empower young women to become confident leaders.
 Beyond advocacy, it provides professional development for teachers, promotes high academic standards, and serves as a representative voice for the girls' school sector in media and government policy discussions.

-Member Schools (20)
+GSA Member Schools (58)

 Burgess Hill Girls is an independent day and boarding school situated in Burgess Hill, West Sussex, for girls aged 2.5 to 18 years, with boys accepted in the nursery.
 The school is located on a 14-acre campus within a conservation area, near the town centre and accessible by rail and road links.
 Awarded an "Excellent" rating by the Independent Schools Inspectorate, the school claims to focus on fostering confidence, resilience, and creativity.
 Its motto is "I am, I can, I should, I will."